Adalaupy/IG_multi_Media/README.md

 - no preview function for general post detail
 - preview function for media is not available for .cr2 format (but able to be processed)
 - simple layout design

+# Remark
+- default ratio of the photo are 4:3 / 3:4 (depends on the proportion of number for each orientation)